-The Nerazzurri coach has acknowledged that they cannot afford to spill any points against Chievo after a run of poor resultsWalter Mazzarri has insisted that Inter must turn things around as soon as possible in order to keep their Champions League ambitions alive as they prepare for Monday's Serie A game against Chievo.
+The Nerazzurri coach has acknowledged that they cannot afford to spill any points against Chievo n Monday after two losses on the bounce in Serie A since the turn of the yearWalter Mazzarri has insisted that Inter must turn things around as soon as possible in order to keep their Champions League ambitions alive as they prepare for Monday's Serie A game against Chievo.

 The Nerazzurri have been struggling to find their best form in 2014 as they were beaten by Lazio and Udinese in their first two games since the winter break ended and Mazzarri has acknowledged that they cannot afford to spill any more points.